daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

  ubuntu@ip-xx-xxx:~$ nano /etc/profile
  ```

- Type the follwing into the bottom of the document as depicted below.
+ Type the following into the bottom of the document as depicted below.
  ```console
  export PATH="/usr/local/stata16:$PATH"
  ```